xavierlepretre/polymesh_docs/Polymesh/docs/bridge.md

 Relayers are members of the bridge multisig account owned by the *bridge controller*.
 On the testnet, the number of relayers at genesis is 5.
 To start handling a transaction -- that is to change its status from absent -- at least 3 out of 5 relayers have to propose that same transaction.

 Even though there is no maximum limit of how much POLY can be bridged, the Alcyone testnet side sets a limit on how much POLY is bridged per unit of time.
-There is going to be no such a limit on the mainnet.
+There is going to be no such limit on the mainnet.

 ## State Diagram